garden-of-delete/recombo_public/README.md

 Reconnection can also be performed to a file of conformations using the stand alone `recomboFromFile` executable.

 ### Identifying Knot and Link-type
+The conformation identification pathway relies on an existing installation of Knotplot with BFACF functionality enabled.
+Knotplot is commercial software that can be purchased [here](https://knotplot.com/download/).
+Its creator, Rob scharein, must provide instructions and a special license to enable the needed special functionality.

+The first step in the identification pathway is to use knotplot

 ### Data Analysis and Pipelining support